 Some seaslugs store and farm Zooxanthellae.

-Sometimes referred to a Solar Powered Slugs, they are so efficient a nutrient farming that some never have to eat again.
-Refer to Glaucidae for more detail.
+Sometimes referred to as Solar Powered Slugs, they are so efficient a nutrient farming that some never have to eat again.

 Nudis are also masters of disguise and often take on the colouration of their food source, such as the corals.
 They also use colour as a warning against potential diners considering them for a meal, so tell them they are poisonous – be that true or not.

 The tentacle stacks often spied on Nudis are Cerata, commonly used for poison storage by some species.
 Others store poison along the dorsal body wall.